What is Interprofessional Practice?

 Whether you practice in a school, hospital, or private clinic, IPP is an important way to improve outcomes for the people you serve.

 Audiologists and SLPs typically work in settings where collaboration is expected.
 IPP is an intentional approach that involves cooperating with colleagues in other disciplines.
-One IPP team may include medical professionals working to treat a patient with a rare condition.
+One IPP team may include medical professionals working to treat a patient with an acute or chronic condition.
 Another IPP team may involve a group of educators developing and implementing an individualized education program (IEP) for a student with special needs.
 Ultimately, the goal of IPP is improving outcomes for the people we serve—regardless of where they receive services.

 ASHA Corporate Partners